pi-star-2025/pi_star/rock_candy.md

 Then open your eyes fully to all possiblities of the sun, earth, and moon.
 Literally opening your eyes will help you "reconcile" these scary possibilities of our solar system.
 What *could* have happened?

-Open your two regular eyes to exactly what is magnetically feverishly buzzing in the third eye.
+Open your two regular eyes to exactly what is magnetically buzzing in the third eye.
 Right in the center.

 ...